Fast Trucking Compliance logoFast Trucking Compliance

 Every commercial motor vehicle operating in interstate commerce needs a USDOT number under 49 CFR §390.
 The USDOT is free and is FMCSA's primary safety-tracking identifier - it's what gets queried at every Michigan weigh station, what shows up on roadside inspection reports, and what FMCSA uses to compile CSA scores.

 MC operating authority is separate.
 A Michigan carrier that hauls its own goods (private carrier, like a fleet of company-owned trucks delivering its own product) doesn't need MC authority.
-A Michigan carrier that hauls freight for compensation across state lines (for-hire interstate) does need MC authority — the FMCSA license costs $300 per authority type and triggers the 21-day vetting window before activation.
+A Michigan carrier that hauls freight for compensation across state lines (for-hire interstate) does need MC authority - the FMCSA license costs $300 per authority type, with 20-25 business days of listed FMCSA processing before activation.

 Michigan-specific application context